any-docs/css/content/reference/selectors/pseudo-elements/index.md

 }
 ```

-For example, {{CSSxRef("::first-line")}} can be used to change the font of the first line of a paragraph.
+For example, `::first-line` can be used to change the font of the first line of a paragraph.

 ```css
 /* The first line of every <p> element. */